Joiner, Kāmura

 - draw diagrams and plans for clients

-- make items like cabinets, doors, window frames and stairs
+- make items like cabinets, doors and window frames

 - measure, cut, assemble, sand and finish materials

-- fit finished products in clients' homes or businesses
+- fit finished products in homes and businesses

 - select construction materials